vldpro/SynEvaRec/README.md

 `/notebooks` contians jupyter notebooks, that a part of experiments.

-`/other` contains notebooks's drafts and some notebooks with data transformation.
+`/other` contains notebooks for data prerprocessing.

 `/data` datasets used for the research.